-Prior to joining CNA, Mr. Harkavy worked for the Metropolitan Washington Council of Governments coordinating with over 1,700 public safety officials across the Police Chiefs Committee Corrections Chiefs Committee, the NCR Regional RESF-1 Committee, and numerous subcommittees to prepare the region to identify, plan for, respond to, and recover from numerous public safety threats.
+Prior to joining CNA, Harkavy worked for the Metropolitan Washington Council of Governments coordinating with more than 1700 public safety officials in preparing them to identify, plan for, respond to and recover from numerous public safety threats.
 He also ran his own consulting practice in homeland security and emergency management for over 15 years and served as a Federal Emergency Management Agency reservist in operations and disability integration.
 Harkavy has a B.S in economics from the Wharton School of the University of Pennsylvania, with a concentration in decision sciences.

 Center for Justice Research and Innovation